c0rp3n/basic-v/README.md

-# basic-v
+# Basic-V
-The compilations of basic; the chronicles of group 26
+The compilations of basic; the chronicles of group 26.